Ricardo Oliveira

-Ricardo José Dognella Lima de Oliveira ([ʁiˈkaʁdu oliˈvejɾɐ]; born 6 May 1980) is a Brazilian professional footballer who plays as a striker for Athletic.
+Ricardo José Dognella Lima de Oliveira ([ʁiˈkaʁdu oliˈvejɾɐ]; born 6 May 1980) is a Brazilian retired professional footballer who played as a striker.

-He represented São Paulo and Santos in two different spells, but also played in Spain, amassing La Liga totals of 120 games and 58 goals for three teams.

-A Brazil international from 2004 to 2016, Oliveira helped the national team win one Copa América and one Confederations Cup.
+Oliveira represented São Paulo and Santos in two different spells, but also played in Spain, amassing La Liga totals of 120 games and 58 goals for three teams.
+A Brazil international from 2004 to 2016, he helped the national team win one Copa América and one Confederations Cup.

 Club career

 Portuguesa

 Born in São Paulo, Oliveira joined Corinthians' youth setup in 1997.
 After being released by the club in 1999, he moved to Portuguesa, being promoted to the first team in the following year.

 Oliveira made his professional debut on 24 September 2000, coming on as a second-half substitute and scoring the game's only in a Copa João Havelange home win against Sport Club do Recife.
 He scored 23 goals over the course of three seasons in the Série A and, in March 2001, equalled a club record by netting in seven consecutive matches.